 As concern for the planet continues to rise, we all need to do what we can to make our homes greener.

 ‘Change starts at home’ is the old adage.
 This can be taken quite literally, with eco-friendly design and a more conscious way of living becoming priorities for consumers.
-Here we talk to experts about some of the sustainable and eco-friendly interiors trends which are becoming increasingly popular.
+In honour of Earth Day this Saturday (22 April), we talk to experts about some of the sustainable and eco-friendly interiors trends which are becoming increasingly popular.

 Refresh, rather than replace